Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

 \subsection{Fast Runtime Error Diagnosis}

-As shown in the left of \autoref{tb:anomaly-analysis}, errors encountered at the beginning of a training job are typically caused by bugs in the training scripts, which can often be addressed easily by the algorithm teams and infrastructure team.
-However, diagnosing errors that occur during the training progress is more challenging and critical.
-Such errors often stem from issues like operating system crashes, GPU failures, or network disruptions, which can generally be resolved by isolating the problematic machines and restarting the training job.
+Runtime errors often stem from issues like operating system crashes, GPU failures, or network disruptions, which can generally be resolved by isolating the problematic machines and restarting the training job.
 A typical symptom associated with these errors is the hanging of the training job.
 Training LLMs across numerous GPUs in a distributed manner inherently relies on the coordination of training processes.
 When the aforementioned errors occur, they rarely affect all training processes simultaneously.
+The training process hangs if a GPU fails.
 In this context, \sysname{} focuses on rapidly diagnosing hang errors by identifying faulty machines.
 Then, \sysname{} routes this information to the operations team, enabling the training job to restart with healthy machines.

-Specifically, \sysname{}’s diagnostic engine first detects hang errors by examining the status of tracing daemons.
-The tracing daemon operates in the background of the training thread and continuously queries events recorded during job execution.
+Specifically, the diagnostic engine detects hang errors by examining the status of tracing daemons.
+The daemon operates in the background of the training thread and continuously queries events recorded during job execution.
 If it fails to confirm the completion of an event within a predefined timeout interval, it proactively reports a potential hang error to the diagnostic engine.
-Similarly, if a tracing daemon does not transmit any real-time data within the specified timeout interval, the diagnostic engine also interprets this as an indication of a hang error.
+If a tracing daemon transmits none real-time data within the specified timeout interval, the diagnostic engine also interprets this as an indication of a hang error.

-After hang errors are reported, they are classified as either communication or non-communication errors. \sysname{} diagnoses these errors in two steps: first, a coarse-grained diagnosis through call stack analysis; and second, a fine-grained diagnosis using intra-kernel tracing
+After hang errors are reported, they are classified as either communication or non-communication errors. \sysname{} diagnoses these errors in two steps: first, a coarse-grained diagnosis through call stack analysis; and second, a fine-grained diagnosis using intra-kernel inspecting.